Google Product Listing Ads Optimization: The Definitive Guide (2023)

 Check the video below to get the Google’s official verification tutorial guide –

 That’s how you can verify your WooCommerce website on Google Merchant Center.
-If you verify the website successfully, you will get a notice saying that “Your website has been verified.
+If you verify the website successfully, you will get a notice saying, “Your website has been verified.
 You can now claim your website.”

 2. Claiming your website